kanpov/archivedwebsite/_articles/rethinking-spaced-repetition.markdown

 - Everything written here is subject to change, so read it with that in mind.
 - The draft stage can last up to 14 days, and it is entirely possible that this draft will be completely thrown out and/or the article topic changes or the article is cancelled entirely.
+- Article drafts are not persisted, meaning that this text will be gone (unless you dive into this website's commit history and extract it from there) after the final version is out.

 ## Introduction